 Stan was the very first person at Four Wheel Campers that I contacted when we launched Truck Camper Magazine in 2007.
 Ever since, he’s been our go-to guy for anything we could ever hope to ask about Four Wheel Campers.
 Stan truly lives and breathes Four Wheel Campers.
 He loves the community, loves the lifestyle, and loves the product.
 Around here we often refer to him as Mr. FWC.

-With all six exterior latches released, open the entry door, crawl in, and unlatch the rear barrel bolt that holds the rear lift mechanism in place during travel.
+With all six exterior latches released, open the entry door, crawl in, and unlatch the rear barrel bolt.
+That bolt holds the rear lift mechanism in place during travel.
 Tom recommended pushing up a little on the lift mechanism to release the tension when unlatching the barrel bolt.

 With the barrel bolt unlatched, place your hand on the rear lift panels and gently but firmly lift upwards.
 As you push and guide the roof up, the exterior gas struts will begin to assist your lift.